freelawproject/free.law/content/pages/board-of-advisors-nominations.md

 Title: We are Seeking Nominations for a New Board of Advisors
 Slug: board-nominations

-Free Law Project is a small and growing non-profit that uses technology to open up legal information and make it available to organizations, researchers, journalists, and individuals.
+Free Law Project is a small and growing non-profit that uses technology to open up legal information and make it available to researchers, journalists, individuals, and organizations.
 Our mission, put simply, is to use open legal data to make the legal world more competitive and accessible.

 We are creating a new Board of Advisors and are are seeking nominations of people that have the following areas of expertise: